truenorth12lds/Easy-Ping/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to uptime@kuma.pet.
+Please report security issues to uptime@ping.pet.

 Do not use the issue tracker or discuss it in the public as it will cause more damage.